puppetlabs/puppet-specifications/language/calls.md

 Argument Passing
 ---
-Argument passing is performed with one of the concepts **Call-By-Position**, or **Call-By-Name**.
-Function calls, and calls to lambdas are always done with Call-By-Position.
-Resource creation and EPP uses Call-By-Name.
-The resource defaults, and resource overrides use a variant of Call-By-Name that allows amending values with `+>` instead of just setting them with `=>`.
+Argument passing is performed with one of the concepts **Pass-By-Position**, or **Pass-By-Name**.
+Function calls, and calls to lambdas are always done with Pass-By-Position.
+Resource creation and EPP uses Pass-By-Name.
+The resource defaults, and resource overrides use a variant of Pass-By-Name that allows amending values with `+>` instead of just setting them with `=>`.

-### Call By Position
+### Pass By Position

-Call-By-Position transfers given arguments to parameters based on their position; the first (leftmost) given argument is given to the first (leftmost) defined parameter.
+Pass-By-Position transfers given arguments to parameters based on their position; the first (leftmost) given argument is given to the first (leftmost) defined parameter.
 The caller must know the order in which to present the arguments, it is not possible to direct a particular argument to a particular parameter based on the name of the parameter.

-In call-by-position:
+In pass-by-position:

 * All given values (including `undef`) counts as arguments with a value and these values are assigned to the corresponding parameters.
 * Only arguments not given at all results in a parameter having a missing argument, which leads to an error (missing argument) unless the parameter has a default value expression (in which case the result of evaluating that expression is used as the parameter's value).
-* A Parameter List for a Call-By-Position entity may not have a parameter with a default value expression to the left of one that requires a value.
+* A Parameter List for a Pass-By-Position entity may not have a parameter with a default value expression to the left of one that requires a value.
 * A default value expression is evaluated in the called entity's closure (which for functions is the global scope/module they are defined in, for lambdas the scope where they are defined/